 Dramatic changes have transformed Cincinnati Public Schools' campuses since 2003 - the result of a $1-billion Facilities Master Plan (FMP) completed in 2014.

 Approved in May 2002, the FMP replaced the district's inadequate, deteriorating learning spaces with modern, efficient and technology-ready, first-class school buildings.

 The plan created 35 new school buildings and 16 fully renovated existing buildings -- all designed for 21st-century learning.

 These exciting state-of-the-art buildings offer fresh takes on school architecture.

 Features include abundant natural light, technology-ready classrooms designed around educational best practices, efficient heating and cooling systems, and welcoming common areas designed for student and community use.

-The main offices in the new schools are located close to the visitors' entrance and designed to be welcoming places.
+The main offices in the new schools are located close to the visitors' entrance.

-CPS is creating modern, comfortable learning spaces, each with its own design but all giving students equal amenities.
+CPS created schools that each show off their own custom design but give all students equal amenities.

 All elementary buildings also feature rooms designed for art, music and science; equipped computer labs; full-sized gymnasiums; cafeterias with performance stages; and large classrooms with sinks and counter space.